critical language designed to elevate your airway practice

 Insight

-Putting your patient in the sniffing position facilitates intubation by reducing the angle of approach to the trachea.
-It can be achieved by putting your patient’s head on an object such as a pillow, folded towels/sheets/blankets, a piece of foam, or anything else that will raise the head with the atlanto-occipital joint extended.
+The primary purpose of putting your patient in the sniffing position is to facilitate intubation by reducing the approach angle to the trachea.
+It can be achieved by putting your patient’s head on an object such as a pillow, folded towels/sheets/blankets, foam headrest, or anything else that will raise the head with the base of the neck flexed and the atlanto-occipital joint extended.
 The ideal sniffing position puts the ear and sternal notch of the patient in the same horizontal plane.

 Dive Deeper